 Submitting Notice to vacate

 ❖Our lease requires a minimum of 30 days’ written notice to vacate, unless official orders are dated with less than 30 days to departure date from the date the orders were received.
 To give your 30 days’ notice please visit our management/leasing office to fill out the notice to vacate form.
 If you are in a year lease, please have a copy of your official orders when submitting your notice to vacate.
-Leases that have rolled month-to-month can submit a notice to vacate without official orders in hand but must supply orders prior to move-out.❖During COVID, when our office is closed to walk-in traffic notice may submitted by the military member or someone with a Power of Attorney to act on the member behalf to United Communities leasing email box at email@example.com.
-You may also drop written notice off in the drop box outside of the United Communities Leasing office door.
-If you need more information or additional instructions on submitting notice or vacating your home please call our office at 609-723-4290 or email us at firstname.lastname@example.org.
+Leases that have rolled month-to-month can submit a notice to vacate without official orders in hand but must supply orders prior to move-out.❖A Power of Attorney to act on the member behalf is required if member is not available.
+If you need more information or additional instructions on submitting notice or vacating your home please call our office at 609-723-4290 or email us at email@example.com.

 ❖Inspection appointments are scheduled in 2-hour time blocks; you must be present for the full two hours that you are scheduled for.
 We schedule the appointments in this fashion because the length of time the inspector spends in one home varies.
 Varying factor include, pre vs final inspection, the condition of the home, the amount of questions the resident has, and the distance between homes.